-ATMS (Advanced Technology Microwave Sounder)- a key instrument for weather prediction
+ATMS (Advanced Technology Microwave Sounder)

 Some instruments launched into space spend so much time in the spotlight that their missions become household names: Hubble, Perseverance, the James Webb Space Telescope.